MMuxammadSodik/payload-research/README.md

 - Practical payloads tested in labs
 - High-level defensive considerations

-This repository is **not** an exhaustive reference and does not aim to cover every possible payload or edge case.

 Each vulnerability or technique directory typically contains:
 - A conceptual overview
 - Technique-specific notes
 - Practical payloads tested in labs
 - Indicators, limitations, and observations
-- Brief defensive notes

 ---

 ## Methodology